List of birds of Peru

 The Andean cock-of-the-rock is the national bird of Peru.

 This is a list of the bird species recorded in Peru.
-The avifauna of Peru has 1892 confirmed species, of which 120 are endemic, three have been introduced by humans, and 84 are rare or vagrants.
+The avifauna of Peru has 1897 confirmed species, of which 120 are endemic, three have been introduced by humans, and 86 are rare or vagrants.
 An additional 23 species are unconfirmed (see below).

-Except as an entry is cited otherwise, the list of species is that of the South American Classification Committee (SACC) of the American Ornithological Society.
-The list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are also those of the SACC unless noted otherwise.
+Except as an entry is cited otherwise, the list of species is that of the South American Classification Committee (SACC) The list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are also those of the SACC unless noted otherwise.
 Capitalization within English names follows Wikipedia practice, i.e. only the first word of a name is capitalized unless a place name such as São Paulo is used.

 The following tags have been used to highlight certain categories of occurrence.